eptals2/ARSwithPredictiveAnalytics/README.md

-# Resume Analysis System with Predictive Analytics
+# Resume Screening System with Predictive Analytics for Candidate Suitability Analysis

 A Flask-based web application that extracts information from resumes using RoBERTa NER (Named Entity Recognition) and performs candidate suitability assessment using XGBoost predictive analytics.